AnupamGautam/CompDb.Hsapiens.HMDB.5.0/README.md

 If you find it useful please cite:  [CompoundDb](https://github.com/rformassspectrometry/CompoundDb), [HMDB](http://www.hmdb.ca) and other above-mentioned  packages.

-Note: note because of LFS, normal installation like install_github() or remotes::install_github() might through error
+Note: note because of LFS, normal installation like install_github() or remotes::install_github() might throw error

 ----